 Encourage patronage of Surfside’s hotels and restaurants through cooperative events, promotional activities, marketing, public relations and advertising opportunities.
-Improve the economic health and viability of the Surfside Business District by functioning as a catalyst, partner, advisor and advocate on initiatives.
-Enhance the quality of life for residents through community based services and involvement with public-private cooperative ventures.
+Assist in the improvement of the Surfside Business District by functioning as a promotional partner, advisor and advocate on initiatives.

 Services, Functions, and Activities:

-Tourism: Currently, Surfside is one of only three municipalities in Miami-Dade County eligible by Florida State Law to impose a Resort Tax of four percent (4%) on accommodations and two percent (2%) on food and beverage sales as a source of revenue.
+Surfside is one of only three municipalities in Miami-Dade County currently eligible by Florida State Law to impose a Resort Tax of four percent (4%) on accommodations and two percent (2%) on food and beverage sales as a source of revenue.
 Miami Beach and Bal Harbour are the other two municipalities with the same capability.
 This unique revenue generating opportunity is also defined in the Town’s Charter in Sec, 69-A. Resort Tax.
 The Tourist Resort Fund is a Special Revenue Fund within the Town of Surfside’s budget.
 This means that the funds, like all Special Revenue Funds, are collected from specific sources and dedicated to specific allowable uses.
-Funding for the Tourist Resort Fund is derived almost entirely from additional costs placed on the rental of short term accommodations and food and beverage sales.

 The Tourist Board Members, appointed by the Town’s Commission, oversee the legal and appropriate use of these funds through the Tourism Director and the operations of the Tourist Bureau.
 The Tourist Bureau is responsible for promoting the Town’s dining, shopping, lodging, recreation and beach to visitors nationally, internationally, and within the state of Florida.
 Attracting visitors from within the state as well as other US cities, in addition to many Latin America countries, Canada, Israel, even the United Kingdom.